Bots, Disinformation, and the First Trump Impeachment: Results

 In addition to the daily GHIC, we are also interested in the efficiency of each group of bots.
 By efficiency, we mean the GHIC per bot for a group of bots.
 This measure would identify which group of bots are more impactful, on average.
 We consider three groups of bots: anti-Trump, pro-Trump non-Qanon, and pro-Trump Qanon.
 For each group, we calculate their daily GHIC per bot for all days.
-The boxplot in Figure \ref{fig:ghic} shows the distribution of the daily GHIC per bot for each group.
-We see that both groups of non-Qanon bots have very similar GHIC per bot distributions.
-Statistical tests indicate that the means of these two groups are not different (p-value =0.49).
-However, we find that Qanon bots have a lower mean GHIC per bot than non-Qanon bots (p-value $<10^{-6}$).
-To understand why Qanon bots are less efficient, we look at Figure \ref{fig:venn}.
+The boxplot in Fig~\ref{fig6} shows the distribution of the daily GHIC per bot for each group.
+We see that both groups of non-Qanon bots have very similar GHIC per bot distributions, though the pro-Trump bots have a slightly higher mean value.
+However, statistical tests do not provide strong evidence that the means of these two groups are different (p-value =0.05).
+In contrast, we find strong evidence that Qanon bots have a lower mean GHIC per bot than non-Qanon bots (p-value $<10^{-6}$).
+To understand why Qanon bots are less efficient, we look at Fig~\ref{fig5}.
 We saw there that Qanon bots have a higher fraction of co-partisan followers than non-Qanon bots, meaning that Qanon bots are more ideologically aligned with their followers.
 Because of this, these bots cannot impact their followers' opinions as much, which lowers their GHIC efficiency.
 Our finding suggests that Qanon bots are not as effective at persuasion.
 Rather, they likely preach to a converted audience, which diminishes their impact compared to non-Qanon bots.